markjamesm/markjamesm.github.io/_posts/2020-05-06-writing-a-midi-controller-app-part-one.md

 <img width="750" alt="Linnstrument Helper app finished version" src="https://user-images.githubusercontent.com/20845425/81113716-aaf89580-8eee-11ea-8732-0b1a486deceb.png">

+Aside from displaying the notes pressed, I also implemented a basic synthesis engine so that the app plays actual notes when keys are pressed!

 There's two models of Linnstrument, the 128 (four octaves) and the 200 (five octaves).
 Both use [all fourths tuning](https://en.wikipedia.org/wiki/All_fourths_tuning), but for the purposes of this guide I'm going to outline the process for only the LS 128 (the LS 200 code is essentially the same, except mapped to a 200 note grid).
 To best follow along, I suggest taking a look at the [project sourcecode](https://github.com/markjamesm/linnstrument-helper) for reference while you read.

 Step one was to determine the basic app design.
 Because I find music production to be a pain on iOS devices (for a multitude of reasons), I use my Macbook Pro instead and so I decided to go with a Mac SwiftUI app.
 With a platform in mind, I needed a framework to receive MIDI note messages from the Linnstrument, and for this I chose [AudioKit](https://github.com/AudioKit/AudioKit).
 AudioKit is an audio synthesis, processing, and analysis platform for iOS, macOS, and tvOS.
 The underlying architecture of AudioKit is CSound, and so aside from offering MIDI IO it also has great audio synthesis capabilities.